 Andrea is a Clinical Social Worker.
 She provides psychotherapy and case management services to clients who are transitioning from homelessness into permanent supportive housing.
 She earned her Master’s degree in Social Work from the University of Maryland and completed the Two Year Adult Psychotherapy Program at the Baltimore Washington Institute for Psychoanalysis.
 She has experience with diverse populations and works collaboratively with clients to best serve their individual needs.

-John is an Outreach Specialist at Bethesda Cares.
+John is the Director of Outreach and Special Projects at Bethesda Cares.
 John’s objective is to coordinate an “exit strategy” for individuals experiencing homelessness.
 John has multiple levels of experience in “best practice” programs and policy development, including activities associated with CoC systems, State Interagency Councils, and Federal policy initiatives.
 John has also served as Coordinator for the Bethesda Chapter of 100,000 HOMES Campaign since joining the campaign in 2011.
 John has received multiple awards for his work to end homelessness, including recognition from U.S. Department of Veteran’s Affairs Medical Center in Washington DC for his work through HUD-VASH and being named the recipient of the 2012 Dr. Wayne Fenton Memorial Award from the National Alliance on Mental Illness for Montgomery County.
 In addition, John had the distinct honor of being Congressman Chris Van Hollen’s guest at President Barack Obama’s 2012 State of the Union Address to Congress.

 Eduardo is an Outreach Specialist at Bethesda Cares.
 Having worked in social services throughout Montgomery County since 2006, Eduardo is specialized in Spanish language outreach to individuals experiencing homelessness, conflict resolution, mediation, counseling, and cultural barriers that exist for Latino populations.
 Eduardo obtained his Master’s Degree in Pastoral Counseling from Liberty University.
 In addition, Eduardo served as associate pastor at Montrose Baptist Church from 2001-2006.